Category Archives: Baden Royals

 Ludwig II was born August 15, 1824, in Karlsruhe, Grand Duchy of Baden, now in the German state of Baden-Württemberg, the eldest surviving son of Leopold, Grand Duke of Baden and Sofia of Sweden.
 He had seven siblings:

 Ludwig received a solid education, studying in Vienna and Heidelberg.
-As a Prince of Baden, he held a seat in the Baden Assembly but only took part in several of their meetings.
+As a Prince of Baden, he held a seat in the Baden Assembly but participated in only several meetings.
 As he got older, signs of mental illness began to show, and in March 1852, he was diagnosed as having a non-curable mental disorder.

 The following month, Ludwig’s father died and he succeeded as Grand Duke of Baden.
 However, because of his illness, his brother Friedrich served as Regent during Ludwig’s brief four-year reign.